The Band Wagon: Musical numbers

 One musical number shot for the film, but dropped from the final release, was a seductive dance routine featuring Charisse performing "Two-Faced Woman".
 As with the other Charisse songs, her singing was dubbed by India Adams.
 Adams' recording of the song was reused for Torch Song (1953) for a musical number featuring Joan Crawford.
-The retrospective That's Entertainment!
+The MGM retrospective That's Entertainment!
 III (1994) released the Charisse version to the public for the first time.
 This footage was included with the 2005 DVD release of The Band Wagon.